 Prior Convictions Matter

-The specific consequences of your conviction will depend on several factors, including the nature of your arrest and whether or not you’ve received any similar prior convictions in New Jersey or anywhere.
+The specific consequences of your conviction will depend on several factors, including the nature of your arrest and whether or not you have previously been convicted of DUI/DWI in New Jersey or anywhere.
 Here’s a breakdown:

 - face fines, assessments, and surcharges totaling close to $10,000;

 - complete a 12-48 hour Intoxicated Driving Program (IDP) course through your local county Intoxicated Driver Resource Center (IDRC).

 If you are convicted of a second offense, you will:

 - pay fines, assessments, and surcharges of close to $10,000;

-- attend a 12-48 hour IDRC session while being detained for 2 days.
+- attend a 48 hour IDRC weekend, staying at the IDRC facility for 2 days;

 - perform 30 days of community service;

 - be required to install an ignition interlock device your car for a period of 2-4 years after your license is reinstated.